qwertychomp/OGPC-Season-18/README.md

-# OGPC-Season-18
+# Epimetheus Games OGPC Season 18

-Season 18 entry from flying goose games
+### Our entry for Season 18 of Oregon Game Project Challenge.